mannympardo/JupyterNotebooks/README.md

  At each POI, draw a circle (with the center at the POI) that includes all of its assigned requests.
 Calculate the radius and density (requests/area) for each POI.

 Note
-While a dynamic and scalabel DataSample.csv is supported; at the time of this release the POIList.csv file is limited to 4 entries.
+While a dynamic and scalable DataSample.csv is supported; at the time of this release the POIList.csv file is limited to 4 entries.